themperek/themperek.github.io/_posts/2014-10-11-interview-with-bart-dierickx.md

 **But it is tough to fire first time or in Belgium people have no problem with that?**

 You bet.
 The situation was that this person did not understand that he was underperforming, but   quite on the opposite thought he was extremely good.
 I understood at that time that it made not even sense to try to convince him.
 With retrospect it was a comforting thing that this person could go home and think that Dierickx is a creepy person and fired me because I am too good.
 It remains difficult.
-On considers letting people work part time or things like that.
+One considers letting people work part time or things like that.
 One of course hopes that it will never happen but one has to anticipate it.

 **What can you say to people who think you are a bad, rich capitalist?**